 Fredonia Days of Service

 The Days of Service will combine volunteer efforts and service-learning projects at various locations throughout the community.
-These volunteer/ service projects will be held from November 7 through the 12.
+These volunteer/ service projects will be held beginning November 4, November 6, 7, and 8.
 Times will vary between 9am and 6pm.
 If you are interested in lending a helping hand in the community please Click Here.

 Calling all Freshmen!